 - McDonnell Douglas

 Baum Hedlund Aristei & Goldman senior shareholder Ronald L.M.
-Goldman has been litigating aviation mechanical defect cases for more than 40 years.
+Goldman has been litigating aviation mechanical defect cases for nearly 40 years.
 In the 1970s, Ron represented plaintiffs in a case stemming from the British European Airways Flight 548 crash in London, United Kingdom, which appears to share similarities with the Ethiopian Airlines Flight 302 crash.